FORTH-ICS-INSPIRE/artemis/README.md

-(ii) control ARTEMIS modules (start/stop/status), (iii) monitor in real-time the BGP state related to the IP prefixes of interest, (iv) view details of BGP hijacks of monitored prefixes, (v) monitor in real-time the status of ongoing, unresolved BGP hijacks, and (vi) press button to trigger a custom mitigation process, or mark as manually mitigated.
+(ii) control ARTEMIS modules (start/stop/status), (iii) monitor in real-time the BGP state related to the IP prefixes of interest, (iv) view details of BGP hijacks of monitored prefixes, (v) monitor in real-time the status of ongoing, unresolved BGP hijacks, (vi) press button to trigger a custom mitigation process, mark as manually mitigated ("resolve") or ignore the event as a false positive,
+(vii) register and manage users (ADMIN|VIEWER).
 * Configuration file editable by the operator (directly or via the web interface), containing information about: prefixes, ASNs, monitors and ARTEMIS rules ("ASX advertises prefix P to ASY").
 * CLI to start/stop ARTEMIS modules and query their status (running state, uptime).